-Ask students to select one product from the Product Notes Sheet or the Design Museum Shop website and make alterations to make the design suitable for a different user group.
+Ask students to select one product from the Collection and make alterations to make the design suitable for a different user group.

 Ask each team to select one user group that they will design for.
-Explain that user centred design means that they will design a product for this specific group and gather feedback on their designing at key points during the process.
+Explain that user centred design (UCD) means that they will design a product for this specific group and gather feedback on their designing at key points during the process.

 Ask students to analyse the lifestyle of the selected user group.
 How do they work or study?
 How do they eat/wash/cook?
 What do they do for entertainment?
+How do they play?
 What are their lifestyle choices?
 What are their values and beliefs?
-This could involve interviewing someone who fits the user group or using a questionnaire to gather data on their target audience.
+This could involve interviewing someone who fits the user group, or using a questionnaire to gather data on their target audience.
 Lesson time can be used to plan how the teams will gather this information.
-You can also use the Target Audience Worksheet to help with this.